ConsoleTVs/vswr/README.md

 - `mutate: (value, options) => void`: Mutate alias for the global mutate function without the need to append the key to it.
 - `revalidate: (options) => void`: Revalidation alias for the global revalidate function without the need to append the key to it.

-## Global configuration options (optional but recommended)
+## Global configuration options

 You can configure the options globally by creating a SWR instance and using it in your vue application as a plugin.
+This step is not mandatory but it's recommened for most apps.

 ### Signature